mailq/datajava/sdk/README.md

 > [!IMPORTANT]
 > The core does not contain features to handle Datastar signals.
-> This is a design choice as it would create a dependency to an external JSON library.
+> This is a design choice as it would enforce a dependency to an external JSON library.

 Signal parsing is delegated to the end user, as the end user is free to use any JSON library.
 And probably there is alredy one present on the classpath of the given framework.
 If not, we don't enforce a library on the end user.
 Maybe you don't even use signals...

 The same goes for session and state management.

-* The core is dependency free and uses only Java JDK 17 features.
+* The core is dependency free
+* Only Java JDK 17 features
+* Single file
+* Fluent builder pattern interface
 * No build tool required
 * Copy&Paste.
-No CD/CI or central code registries.
+No CD/CI or central code registries

 ## JAX-RS integration

-If you use JAX-RS according to JSR 311 (from back in 2008), and want to run your code in any Jakarta EE 10 compliant servlet container then you also copy the `JaxRsDatastar.java` and everything else will be handled by the application server like Wildfly, Jetty, Tomcat, Micronaut, Quarkus, ...
+If you use JAX-RS according to JSR 311 (from back in 2008), and want to run your code in any Jakarta EE 10 compliant servlet container then you also copy the `JaxRsDatastar.java` and everything else will be handled by the application server like Wildfly, Jetty, Tomcat, OpenLiberty, Microprofile Core, Quarkus, ...

 In case of Jakarta EE <10 the imports have to be backported to `javax`.